elli95/Cross-Course-Project_Rainy-Day_Elise-Marie-Hogsnes/README.md

 - Create a Shopping Cart With Vanilla JavaScript | ES6 https://www.youtube.com/watch?v=UcrypywtAm0
 - Email address validation pattern from https://regexr.com/3e48o
 - Sum of values in an object array https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce#sum_of_values_in_an_object_array
+- How to Use the flat() and flatMap() Methods to Flatten Arrays in JavaScript https://www.freecodecamp.org/news/flat-and-flatmap-javascript-array-methods/

 ### Installing